klekarkar/klekarkar.github.io/_portfolio/2_olpejeta.md

 Ol-Pejeta Conservancy needed a long-term plan to improve water security for staff housing, tourism facilities, livestock, and wildlife—under increasing climate variability and growing demand.
 The goal was to develop a practical 20-year masterplan that prioritized interventions that are cost-effective and environmentally responsible.

 ### Outcomes

-* Produced a 20-year water masterplan with phased investments (short / medium / long term).

 * Identified priority upgrades to improve reliability from critical supply sources during dry periods.

 * Quantified water balance and supply–demand gaps under “normal” and “dry-year” and "exceptional" scenarios.

+* Prepared a 20-year water masterplan with phased investments (short / medium / long term).

 * Delivered maps and recommendations supporting implementation and budgeting decisions.